 The HB vehicle will be assigned to the points using the moving load generator.
 To use this facility a line defining the path of the vehicle must be created.

-Click on a blank area of the model window to clear the current selection.
+• Click on an empty region of the model view window to clear the current selection.

+Geometry

+Li ne >

-Geometry Line By Coords.
+By Coords